 Islamic Chaplaincy

-Master of Divinity (M.Div.)
-Islamic Chaplaincy
+Master of Divinity (M.Div.) in Islamic Chaplaincy – 75 units (3 years)

+Those applying for M.Div.,Islamic Chaplaincy program should hold a bachelor’s degree.
 The program structure (breakdown of course hours) is shown below.
 Courses offered for each category can be found in the Course Descriptions.

 Required: Five (5) Courses for All Degree Plans